ncp-ph/odk-users-manual/docs/project_manager.md

             * Received Data, Sissues and Edited date are collectively called "Review States"

 ## The Project Page

-There are 3 sections:
+There are 2 sections:
-A - Tabs to Subsections (Forms, Entities, Project Roles, App Users, Form Access, Settings)
+* A - Tabs to Subsections (Forms, Entities, Project Roles, App Users, Form Access, Settings)
-B - Subsection Details
+* B - Subsection Details
-    - This will be different for each subsection
+    * This will be different for each subsection

 ## Form Subsection
-    -  This contains:
+The form subsection has 6 tabs :

+shows an overview of Form Review States and Totals and **two specific actions**
-        - Create New Form Button
+* **Create New Form** Button
-        - List of Forms specific to Project
+* List of Forms specific to Project
-        - Columns for Review States, Last Modified Date and Total Submissions
+    * Columns for Review States, Last Modified Date and Total Submissions
-        - Action Column - to Preview a Form
+    * Action Column - to **Preview a Form**
+        * Selecting this allows you to see what your Form looks like.

 ### How to Create a New Form
 - From the Project Page, select the Forms tab